fe-moldark/femoldark_website/game_console.markdown

 - You can swap out an analog joystick with a d-pad in under a minute if you want

 <br>
 I cover the game console's development more in depth on my personal website <a href="https://wesleykent.com/femoldark/gameconsole/" target="_blank" rel="noopener noreferrer">here</a>.
-That covers everything from assembling the hardware to configuring the software.
+That discusses everything from assembling the hardware to configuring the software.
 If you want to see how the game console was developed I've recorded those on my <a href="https://www.youtube.com/playlist?list=PLecUQNqdK8lTFV4D1MFUgDr6TgxQrbloh" target="_blank" rel="noopener noreferrer">YouTube channel</a>.
 To give a brief overview, the game console can be divided into two main categories - the 3d-printed case and the electronic components inside:
 <br><br>

 ## 3d model